 Using common sense and being careful, you can avoid getting sick from the heat or stress, like a stroke or a heart attack.
 Keep your body hydrated with cool liquids, especially water, and avoid alcoholic and caffeinated beverages.

 Take a water bottle with you whenever you leave the house.
 Wear light-weight, light-colored clothing.
 Limit outdoor activities during the hottest times of the day.
 Listen to the weather report daily, so you know what to expect.

 Stay cool indoors, especially in the heat of the day, with air conditioners, not just fans alone.
 On a hot day, never leave anyone in a car, not a baby, a child, or an elderly or disabled person.

 For more information about heat-related illnesses, including prevention and treatment tips, you can visit the CDC’s Extreme Heat Safety Web site.
 Read the publication, “Extreme Heat: A Prevention Guide to Promote Your Personal Health and Safety.”

-If you don’t have adequate cooling in your home, then don’t delay in seeking help to get an air conditioner today.
-It’s important to your health!
+If you need adequate cooling in your home, take your time seeking help to get an air conditioner today.
+It’s essential to your health!